blaze/blaze/docs/source/index.rst

   Blaze presents a pleasant and familiar interface to the user regardless of what database they use.
-It mediates their interaction with databases, optimizing and tranlsating their query as appropriate to provide a smooth and interactive session.
+It mediates their interaction with databases, optimizing and translating their query as appropriate to provide a smooth and interactive session.

 * Into_: Migrates data between formats.